matt0liveira/desafio-front-end-eqi-investimentos/README.md

 First you must clone/download the project on your local machine.

+before running 'npm start' in the project directory, first run the fake api on the port (http://localhost:3000).

-In the project directory, you can run:
+After running fake api in your console, run in the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.